Transporting Experimental Results with Entropy Balancing: Discussion

 \section{Discussion}

 In this article we have described a doubly-robust method for transporting experimental results borrowed from the entropy optimization literature.
-This method may operate in two settings - when we are presented with the complete individual-level data of the trial sample and either the individual-level covariate data or the covariate sample moments of the target sample.
+We also borrow results from the indirect comparison literature, which allows us to relax the conditional constancy of absolute effects assumption typically applied in the transportability literature and focus our efforts on modeling relative effects with effect modifiers rather than the absolute effects which require both the effect modifiers and any prognostic variables.\cite{rudolph_robust_2017, dahabreh_extending_2020} However, if the sampling model is incorrect, then we would need the conditional constancy of absolute effects assumption to hold in order to get consistent estimates given the doubly-robust property.
+As a result more emphasis should be placed on correctly specifying the sampling model over the outcome model if modelling choices begin to deviate.
+The entropy balancing methodology may operate in two settings - when we are presented with the complete individual-level data of the trial sample and either the individual-level covariate data or the covariate sample moments of the target sample.
 The distinction between the two settings amounts to inferring upon the target population average treatment effect versus the target sample average treatment effect.
 We showed entropy balancing to be an efficient causal effect estimator in finite-samples through simulation.
 We also compared two methods for transporting the ACCORD-BP study to the NHANES population.
 These numerical examples demonstrate some of the practical implications of our work.